break-free/github-agent/README.md

 - When requesting edits be made to a file, be sure to include "once" in the prompt, else it may make several duplicate edits.
 Sometimes thousands.
 Yes you read that correctly -- **thousands**.

-# Current Known Limitations

-- The general workflow for any changes the agent attempts seems to be

-    1. Read a file's contents based on the current state of the `GITHUB_BASE_BRANCH`, which ultimately serves as the merge destination.
-THIS DOES NOT USE COMMIT HASHES, TRULY JUST A READ FROM THE BASE FILE (a la `curl` or `wget`)

-- The Langchain Github agent is really only configured to communicate over two branches out-of-box and requires additional configuration/tooling to be able to communicate with different branches

-# TODO as part of BAM-594

-These are simply the tasks / direction Zak was headed when he last worked on this project.
-Feel free to adjust direction, steps, methods, or any other decisions as you see fit.
-It doesn't even need to be in this project if it feels like an easier approach could be taken.

-- [ ] Create a for loop in `main.py` that detects all tools within the `custom_tools.py` so that we can append them to being available to the agent
-- [ ] Have a `new_tool.py` 'module' available to the agent that writes a new function back to the `custom_tools.py`

-# Future Work

-- Allow multiple commits before requiring a pull request from `GITHUB_BRANCH` to `GITHUB_BASE_BRANCH`
-- Experiment with different types of agents to allow multi-parameter custom tools